edgarfgp/Fabulous.AST/README.md

 |> Async.RunSynchronously
 |> printfn "%s"
 ```

-produces the following code:
+Both examples produce the following F# code:

 ```fsharp
 let x = 12
 ```

+As you can see, Fabulous.AST significantly simplifies the process of creating ASTs for F# code.

 ## Documentation

-The full documentation for Fabulous.AST can be found at [Fabulous.AST](https://edgarfgp.github.io/Fabulous.AST/).

-Other useful links:
+For comprehensive information about Fabulous.AST, visit our [documentation site](https://edgarfgp.github.io/Fabulous.AST/).

+Additional resources:
 - [API Reference](https://edgarfgp.github.io/Fabulous.AST/reference/index.html)
 - [Contributor Guide](CONTRIBUTING.md)

 ## Supporting Fabulous.AST

+Show your support for Fabulous.AST:
-The simplest way to show us your support is by giving this project and the [Fabulous.AST project](https://github.com/edgarfgp/Fabulous.AST) a star.
+1. Star this repository and the [Fabulous.AST project](https://github.com/edgarfgp/Fabulous.AST) on GitHub.
-You can also support us by becoming our sponsor on the GitHub Sponsors program.
+2. Become a sponsor through the GitHub Sponsors program.

 ## Contributing

+We welcome contributions to Fabulous.AST!

-Have you found a bug or have a suggestion of how to enhance Fabulous.AST?
-Open an issue, and we will take a look at it as soon as possible.
+- Found a bug or have a suggestion?
+Open an issue, and we'll look into it promptly.

-Do you want to contribute with a PR?
-PRs are always welcome, just make sure to create it from the correct branch (main) and follow the [Contributor Guide](CONTRIBUTING.md).
+- Want to contribute code?
+PRs are always welcome!
+Please create them from the `main` branch and follow our [Contributor Guide](CONTRIBUTING.md).

+## License

+Fabulous.AST is released under the [MIT License](LICENSE.md).